 The 4D Hybrid project and the University of Applied Sciences and Arts of Southern Switzerland (SUPSI) are the winners of the Overall Grand Prix of the Innovation Radar Prize 2019, as well as the women-led innovation category prize for 2019.

-The 4D Hybrid project is a prototype developed by researchers in robotics, kinetics, dynamics and mechatronics, as well as software and computer vision engineers.
+The 4D Hybrid project is a prototype developed by researchers in robotics, dynamics and mechatronics, mathematical engineers working on kinematics and control as well as software and computer vision engineers.

 The autonomous robot has been designed to inspect and repair vertical metal surfaces, including those on sites like offshore platforms or the hulls of ships.
 Developed to repair all metal surfaces, the robot can work in extreme temperatures - from very hot to extremely cold.
 And can move backwards and forwards as well as rotate on metal surfaces.